Content Warning: Please be advised that this article mentions substance use and other potentially triggering subjects. Read with discretion.

 Family therapy is a type of counseling for families and couples.
 Marriage and family therapists (LMFT or MFCC) have specific training and licensing in supporting these individuals with topics from conflict to divorce.
 They might also provide resources and specific family therapy modalities not practiced in individual sessions.
 Often, these providers have a master's or doctorate.

 Couples counselors, like licensed marriage and family therapists (LMFTs), could be grouped under the family counseling umbrella.
 However, they might not have specific licensing in family or marriage concerns and instead support any couple.
 These professionals meet with couples to help them set goals, learn coping mechanisms, and improve their relationships.
-These providers may have a master's or doctorate.
+These providers may have a master's or doctorate that qualifies them to practice couples therapy.

 Substance Use Counselors